TheThingSystem/steward/nodewiki/steward/Simple.md

 Whenever any of the events occur in the future, will send an _report_ message to the steward:

     { path              : '/api/v1/report'
-    , requestID         : 7
+    , requestID         : '7'
     , events            :
       { 'eventID1'      :
         { reason        : 'observe'
         }

-        // observations reports for other events, if any, go here...
+        // observation reports for other events, if any, go here...
       }
     }

 and the steward responds with either a detailed result or error response:

-    { requestID         : 7
+    { requestID         : '7'
     , events            :
       { 'eventID1'      :
         { status        : 'success'